TextControl/txtextcontrol-reportingcloud-php/README.md

 [http://api.reporting.cloud](http://api.reporting.cloud)

-## Installing
+## Install using Composer

-The recommended way to install the ReportingCloud PHP wrapper is via [Composer](http://getcomposer.org):
+The recommended way to install the ReportingCloud PHP wrapper in your project is using [Composer](http://getcomposer.org):

 ```bash
 composer require textcontrol/reportingcloud